A context-adaptive policy framework for robust and reactive robotic manipulation via uncertainty-aware imitation learning: Conclusion

 \section{Conclusion}

-We introduced an approach for context-aware LfD that has the ability to respond to changing environment inputs in a time-independent manner, making it well-suited to reactive object manipulation including soft, deformable objects.
-We showed the applicability of our solution in both simulation and two manipulation tasks on a real 7-DoF robotic system.
-In future work we will investigate hyperparameter optimization as well as active learning formulations that actively request new data when the context changes significantly.
+We introduced a DS-based Mixture-of-Experts framework that can be modulated by generic low-dimensional task-parameters, making it well-suited for reactive object manipulation including soft, deformable objects.
+We showed the applicability of our solution in both simulation and three manipulation tasks on a real 7-DoF robotic system.
+In future work, we will investigate the use of alternative LfD policy representations, such as diffusion or flow-based policies, that can handle more diverse inputs while simultaneously leveraging the robustness provided by our framework.